TRNG-00001985/training-notes/week-2/02-sql-transactions.md

 - Read Commited: All transactions can read the commited data from other transactions.

-- Repetable Read: Creates a snapshot of the transtaction.
+- Repetable Read: Creates a snapshot at the begining of the transtaction.
+Both commited and uncommited data is not reflected.
 Default isolation level in InnoDB (storage engine for MySQL)

 - Serializable: locks the other transaction when one transaction is in progress.